uesseu/ninco2.vim/README.md

 - name: string
     + Name of thread
+- type: string
+    + Type of service. 'chatgpt' of 'ollama'
 - command: string
     + Command name to put to shell
 - command_args: Array<string>